andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 " To delete all markers (as a last resort, just delete the ~.viminfo file!!

 " Sneak Quick Navigation Find: ------------------------------------------------
-set a differen Sneak next key?
+set a different Sneak next key? ..
+I think L and H are fine

 asana integration?
 send to time manager! (have regular interval events?)